cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ...
 {{< /gsHighlight >}}

-This will create a folder in the current directory named `.cloudify`.
+A folder named `.cloudify` is created in the current directory .

-# Prepare the Bootstrap Configuration
+## Preparing the Bootstrap Configuration

 {{% gsNote title="Note" %}}
 Please verify the [prerequisites]({{< relref "manager/prerequisites.md" >}}) before bootstrapping.